What is zeolite?

 Since when has zeolite been used?

-Why is NATURAL zeolite emphasized?
+Why is natural zeolite emphasized?

 Can zeolite be organic?

-So what is natural clinoptilolite zeolite?
+What exactly is natural clinoptilolite zeolite?

 The better the quality, the more minerals (at least 34) the natural clinoptilolite zeolite can contain.